Get yourself out of debt – Simple guide to financial independence

 Prioritise debts

 Now you’ve found the best layout for your debts, you need to prioritise paying them off.
-This means ensuring you’re paying off the most costly, and that you are not breaking credit rules and risking court action/repossession.
+This means ensuring you’re paying off the most costly first, and that you are not breaking credit rules and risking court action/repossession.
 Ensure you know the order of debt payoffs, and the limit of each for a month.

 Have a clear spending plan